 Even so, despite the physical requirements they would also receive specialist training in other important areas, such as:

 Door supervisors must not use 'unreasonable force'.
 But, they will be acting within bouncer laws when using reasonable and proportionate force to:

 Note: As a rule, door staff and club bouncers are not permitted to strike any patron with a kick or with a punch.
 Some mitigating exceptions may apply for one or more of the above circumstances.

 The law does not prevent the use of a choke-hold or face down restraints.
 But, expert recommendations suggest it is best to avoid these 'potentially harmful techniques' where possible.

-Bouncer Laws and Regulations of Security Door Staff in the United Kingdom
+Bouncer Laws: Regulations for Security Door Staff in United Kingdom